eveomett-states/Illinois/readme.md

 - `TRE18D`: Number of votes for 2018 Democratic Treasurer
 - `TRE18R`: Number of votes for 2018 Republican Treasurer
 - `TRE18O`: Number of votes for 2018 other party's Treasurer
+- `USS16D`: Number of votes for 2016 Democratic senate candidate
+- `USS16R`: Number of votes for 2016 Republican senate candidate
+- `USS16O`: Number of votes for 2016 other party's senate candidate
 - `USS20D`: Number of votes for 2020 Democratic senate candidate
 - `USS20R`: Number of votes for 2020 Republican senate candidate
 - `USS20O`: Number of votes for 2020 other party's senate candidate
-- `COM18D`: Number of votes for 2018 Democratic Comptroller
-- `COM18R`: Number of votes for 2018 Republican Comptroller
-- `COM18O`: Number of votes for 2018 other party's Comptroller